 The punishment for trespassing is dependent upon the severity of the offence.
 Trespassing is generally considered a civil offence with police having no authority to arrest a trespasser but they may help you remove them.

 If the trespasser is accused of aggravated trespassing, then the maximum punishment is three months imprisonment, whereas first-time offenders are likely to receive a fine between £200-£300.
-If the trespasser is accused of trespassing with the intent to commit theft, then the punishment can be up to seven years imprisonment.
+If the trespasser is accused of trespassing in a residential property with the intent to commit theft, then the punishment can be up to 14 years imprisonment.

 Although Father Christmas will be laden with goods, don’t forget that he’s bringing gifts – not taking them away – so he’s likely to be in the clear here.